johannschopplich/nuxt-kql/docs/api/types-query-response.md

 ## Types

 ::: info
-Types are re-exported by the [`kirby-fest`](https://github.com/johannschopplich/kirby-fest) package.
+Types are re-exported from the [`kirby-fest`](https://github.com/johannschopplich/kirby-fest) package.
 :::

 ```ts